OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 Local video recording

-Save recordings locally in MP4, MKV, and FLV with adjustable bitrate and quality settings.
-This makes OBS Studio ideal for both live and pre-produced content.
+You can save recordings locally in MP4, MKV, and FLV with adjustable bitrate and quality settings.
+This makes OBS Studio ideal for both live and pre‑produced content.

 Overlays and graphics